kevinelliott/slim_fast/README.md

 Project Status
 --------------

-### Not yet usable.
+### Basic functionality implemented, but not yet stable.

-slim_fast is not yet ready for public consumption.
+slim_fast is not yet complete.
 It is under heavy development and this status will change when the first usable release is available.

 Features
 --------